kevinlin1/kevinlin1.github.io/about.md

 : Approaches for Weaving Responsible Computing into Data Structures and Algorithms Courses.
   Kathi Fisler, Sorelle Friedler, Kevin Lin, and Suresh Venkatasubramanian.
   Panel in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*.
+: Reading Between the Lines: Student Experiences of Resubmission in an Introductory CS Course.
+  Leah Perlmutter, Jayne Everson, Ken Yasuhara, Brett Wortzman, and Kevin Lin.
+  Poster in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*.

 2021
 : [Nifty Web Apps: Build a Web App for Any Text-Based Programming Assignment]({% link _posts/2020-08-23-nifty-web-apps.md %}).